Listen to this article.

 What does support from a bereavement doula look like as a family transitions from pregnancy to labor and delivery to life after loss?

-Sometimes, it means making a miscarriage kit available to the mama, so she is ready.
-Sometimes, it includes sending her information on all her options as they pertain to how, where, and when she will deliver the baby who may already be sleeping.
-Sometimes, it means helping the family write several birth plans: one for if their baby is born alive, and another for if he or she isn’t.
+Sometimes, it means making a miscarriage kit available to the mama so she is ready.
+Sometimes, it includes sending her information on all her options as they pertain to how, where, and when she will deliver the baby, who may already be sleeping.
+Sometimes, it means helping the family write several birth plans: one for if their baby is born alive and another for if he or she isn’t.
 Sometimes, it means helping the family find local burial resources and contacting funeral homes.

 As labor and delivery approaches, the support offered becomes more about getting the mama’s body ready for labor and her heart ready to see her baby and have to say goodbye.
 After delivery, the support offered is focused on helping the family through memorializing their baby, whether privately or with a funeral or burial.
-Once the family has said goodbye, once they have memorialized their little one, once the flowers and meals stop coming, the doula is there to support mama as her body heals from delivering a baby and her heart begins to grieve before it too can heal.
-Navigating grief and helping families step out on the path to healing and learning how to live with the fact that their loss is a part of their “new normal” is just as important as all the support that has led to that point.
+Once the family has said goodbye, once they have memorialized their little one, once the flowers and meals stop coming, the doula is there to support Mama as her body heals from delivering a baby, and her heart begins to grieve before it too can heal.
+Navigating grief and helping families step out on the path to healing, and learning how to live with the fact that their loss is a part of their “new normal” is just as important as all the support that has led to that point.

 How long do you support a family after the loss of their baby?

-We encourage carrying to term parents to gather and utilize a multidisciplinary care team that includes their obstetrician and/or midwife, perinatologist, specialists as needed like pediatric cardiologists or neonatologists, palliative care, geneticists, social workers, nurses, therapists, and chaplains.
-How would a doula contribute to a multidisciplinary care team for carrying to term parents?
+We encourage carrying-to-term parents to gather and utilize a multidisciplinary care team that includes their obstetrician and/or midwife, perinatologist, specialists as needed like pediatric cardiologists or neonatologists, palliative care, geneticists, social workers, nurses, therapists, and chaplains.
+How would a doula contribute to a multidisciplinary care team for carrying-to-term parents?

 “As part of a multidisciplinary care team, the doula provides something that which is both essential and necessary for healing: continuity of care.”